roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

  I laughed, picked her up and carried her inside and kicked the door closed behind me.
 I didn't put her down, but carried her into the bedroom and set her down on the bed.
 I started taking off my clothes and she laughed and started peeling off hers.
 It was an exhausting night.
 Joyce wanted to make love in every room to make the place "ours" and fortunately for me that only amounted to five rooms.
 Unfortunately I wasn't able to go five times so the bathroom and spare bedroom shared one bout and the kitchen/dining room area shared another.
 The only room that got a full bout was the main bedroom.
 Joyce vainly tried to get me up one more time, but I didn't have anything left in me.

  The next morning after dropping her off at work and having breakfast there I hit the DMV and turned in my Michigan license for a California one and then drove over to the office I'd transferred to and checked in with them.
 I was shown around and introduced to my new co-workers and took care of some paperwork.
 I told them I'd report in the following Monday and then I headed over to the restaurant to pick up Joyce when she got off work.
-Report_Story #3